 On August 30, 2018, our Board of Directors approved a stock repurchase program that authorized the repurchase of up to \$60.0 million worth of shares of our common stock.
-Repurchases under the new program will be made in open market transactions or privately negotiated transactions, subject to market conditions, applicable legal requirements and other relevant factors.
+As of October 31, 2021, this share repurchase authorization was exhausted and the program was complete.
+During December 2021, our Board of Directors approved a new stock repurchase program that authorized the repurchase of up to \$75.0 million worth of shares of our common stock.
+Repurchases under the program are made in open market transactions or privately negotiated transactions, subject to market conditions, applicable legal requirements and other relevant factors.
 The program does not have an expiration date or a limit on the number of shares that may be purchased.
-During the years ended October 31, 2021 and 2020, we purchased 478,311 shares and 450,000 shares, respectively, at a cost of \$11.2 million and \$7.2 million respectively, under this program.
+During the years ended October 31, 2022 and 2021, we purchased 291,000 shares and 478,311 shares, respectively, at a cost of \$6.6 million and \$11.2 million respectively, under these programs.

 We record treasury stock purchases under the cost method whereby the entire cost of the acquired stock is recorded as treasury stock.
 Shares are generally issued from treasury stock at the time of grant of restricted stock awards, upon the exercise of stock options, and upon the vesting of performance shares and performance restricted stock units.
 On the subsequent issuance of treasury shares, we record proceeds in excess of cost as an increase in additional paid-in-capital.
 A deficiency of such proceeds relative to costs would be applied to reduce paid-in-capital associated with prior issuances to the extent available, with the remainder recorded as a charge to retained earnings.
-We recorded a charge to retained earnings of zero, \$0.1 million and \$0.3 million, in the years ended October 31, 2021, 2020, and 2018, respectively.
+We recorded a charge to retained earnings of zero, zero and \$0.1 million, in the years ended October 31, 2022, 2021, and 2020, respectively.

-For a summary of treasury stock activity for the years ended October 31, 2021, 2020 and 2019, refer to the Consolidated Statement of Stockholders' Equity located elsewhere herein.
+For a summary of treasury stock activity for the years ended October 31, 2022, 2021 and 2020, refer to the Consolidated Statement of Stockholders' Equity located elsewhere herein.